vindar/tgx/docs/intro_api_2D.md

 // JPEG decoder object from JPEGDEC library
 JPEGDEC jpeg;

-// Load the jpeg image "batman" stored in RAM and link the decoder to TGX
+// Load the JPEG image "batman" stored in RAM and link the decoder to TGX
 // -> note that 'TGX_JPEGDraw' is passed as callback parameter. jpeg.openRAM((uint8_t*)batman, sizeof(batman), TGX_JPEGDraw);

-// Draw the JPEG onto im at half scale, half opacity and upper left corner at pos (20, 10) inside im. im.JPEGDecode(png, {20, 10}, JPEG_SCALE_HALF, 0.5f);
+// Draw the JPEG onto im at half scale, half opacity and upper-left corner at pos (20, 10) inside im. im.JPEGDecode(jpeg, {20, 10}, JPEG_SCALE_HALF, 0.5f);

 ~~~

-@note A complete example is available in the subfolder `/examples/Teensy4/JPEG_test/`.
+@note A complete example is available in the subfolder `/examples/Teensy4/2D/JPEG_test/`.

 Check the [JPEGDEC documentation](https://github.com/bitbank2/JPEGDEC/wiki) for additional details.